cpw/cpw.github.io/MinecraftMappingData.md

 copyright notice expressing the desire *not* to use this information in any public fashion.
 This means that any project exposing this mapping data in a public fashion, such as by publishing source using this naming scheme would be in direct violation of Microsoft's license.

 Is this a valid legal analysis?
 I don't know.
 But the safest approach seems to be that we should continue as if this information had never existed, for *public* consumption.
+This discussion comes from that vantage point.

-Note that there has existed private formal arrangements for sharing similar data with Minecraft Mod platform projects prior to this information release.
+Note that private formal arrangements have existed for sharing similar data with Minecraft Mod platform projects prior to this information release.
 We take it on good faith that Microsoft permits that use to continue, as it does not result in published artifacts containing this data in any fashion.

 ## What does this mean

 This means that Forge will not be:
 1. Publishing an "official mapping" version of Forge.
-2. Providing an "officially mapped" deobfuscation map.
+2. Providing an "officially mapped" deobfuscation map to be used at runtime.
 3. Supporting mods distributed using "officially mapped" naming in their compiled names.

 The MCP project will: